andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 ### Summary

 - "Don't repeat yourself" (DRY) is a widely accepted programming principle, but it has several limitations
-- An alternative derivation of DRY is presented that aims to alleviate some of these limitations
+- An alternative derivation of DRY is presented, that aims to alleviate some of these limitations
 - Programs are made up of functions, and to make functions maximally reusable they should
     - Have the most lenient preconditions
     - Have the most strict postconditions